 Necessary information is:

-1. Information that gives the basis for your knowledge and suspicion.
+- Information that demonstrates the basis for your knowledge and suspicion.
 You should cover:

 - the name of the person you are reporting and their relation to you for example your client, the other side or a third-party funder